 - Parking spaces reserved for handicapped persons are designated by a sign indicating such and/or a green curb.
 These zones are reserved for people with handicap parking permits.
+Students, faculty, and staff repeat offenders are subject to a Louisiana Uniform Citation for parking in a handicap zone (RS 40:1472).
 Unauthorized vehicles may be towed at the owner’s expense.

 All bicycles parked on the Louisiana Tech University campus must be registered with the University Police Department and must bear a current decal issued by the University Policy Department.
 The following rules apply to bicycles operated on the campus.
 (The same regulations apply to unicycles.)
 Impoundment can occur if any of these regulations are violated (University police is not responsible for destroyed locks due to impoundment).

 - Bicycles shall not be ridden in pedestrian crosswalks.